Aberdeen Centre: History

 As new Asian malls such as Yaohan Centre and President Plaza opened, it soon became apparent that the original Aberdeen Centre was too small to compete.
 It was demolished in 2001 and was rebuilt for approximately $100 million.
 The current Aberdeen Centre, opened in 2003, is about three times the original mall's size and has around 100 stores.

 There are restaurants on its upper floors.
 An indoor musical fountain, similar to the one in front of Bellagio Hotel in Las Vegas but smaller in scale, was built at the centre of the mall and performs shows every hour.

 In 2006, the mall became home to the operations of Fairchild Group's Chinese-language TV and radio operations in Vancouver.
-Fairchild Radio (CJVB AM1470 and CHKG FM96.1) now has studios on the second floor, while Fairchild TV and Talentvision have their news studios on the third floor.
+Fairchild Radio CJVB AM1470 is closed in 2026 (CHKG FM96.1) now has studios on the second floor, while Fairchild TV and Talentvision have their news studios on the third floor.

 On August 8, 2008, the largest viewing party in the Vancouver area for the 2008 Summer Olympics took place at the mall, with thousands of spectators, some of whom had lined up since 3:30 in the morning.